ruuda/blog/posts/config-format-lang.md

 To give a concrete example of a more important problem, suppose we need to define cloud storage buckets to store backups.
 We want to back up two databases: Alpha and Bravo.
-For both of them we need three buckets: one for hourly, daily, and monthly backups.
+For each we need three buckets: one for hourly, daily, and monthly backups.
 They should have a lifecycle policy that deletes backups after 4, 30, and 365 days.